/ Brand Kit

 RULE

 Glow alpha: 0.15–0.30 with blur 20–30px for surfaces.
 0.6 with blur 8px for status pips.
-Same hue family as the element — emerald cards glow emerald, orange CTAs glow orange.
+Same hue family as the element — green cards glow green, orange CTAs glow orange.

 E · Translucency